nikhilpandey02/Life-skills/listening-and-assertive-communication.md

 # Listening and Active Communication

+## 1. Active Listening
-* Steps to do Active Listening
+### What are the steps/strategies to do Active Listening?
+(Minimum 6 points)
-Pay full attention, show interest, don’t interrupt, reflect back, ask questions, and give feedback.
+1. **Pay full attention** - Focus completely on the speaker without distractions.
+2. **Show interest** - Use eye contact, nodding, and body language to show you are listening.
+3. **Avoid interrupting** - Let the speaker finish before responding.
+4. **Reflect back** - Paraphrase or summarize what the speaker said to confirm understanding.
+5. **Ask questions** - Clarify any confusing points by asking open-ended questions.
+6. **Provide feedback** - Give positive and encouraging responses to make the speaker comfortable.

+## 2. Reflective Listening
+Reflective listening means listening carefully and mirroring both the words and emotions the speaker shows to make sure you understand.

-* Key points of Reflective Listening (Fisher’s model)
+### According to Fisher’s model, key points of Reflective Listening:
-Listen with empathy, mirror feelings and words, confirm understanding, ask questions, and build trust.
+- Listen to words and feelings both.
+- Mirror what you hear and feel.
+- Repeat or summarize to confirm.
+- Ask questions to clear doubts.
+- Helps build trust and avoid confusion.

+## 3. Reflection
-* Obstacles in listening
+### Obstacles in listening:
-Distractions, interrupting, judging, external noise, and personal biases.
+- Getting distracted or thinking of what to say next.
+- Interrupting the speaker.
+- Judging too soon.

-* How to improve listening
+### How to improve listening:
-Focus fully, don’t interrupt, keep eye contact, paraphrase, and reduce distractions.
+- Clear your mind and focus only on speaker.
+- Be patient and don’t interrupt.
+- Keep eye contact and open posture.
+- Remove distractions.

+## 4. Types of Communication
+- **Passive:** Avoid sharing opinions or needs.
+- **Aggressive:** Forcefully share opinions, may disrespect others.
+- **Passive Aggressive:** Indirect anger, sarcasm, or silent treatment.
+- **Assertive:** Share thoughts clearly and respectfully.

-* When do you switch to Passive communication
+## 5. When do you switch to Passive communication style?
+- To avoid conflict.
-When avoiding conflict or feeling unsure.
+- When unsure or scared of rejection.
+- Putting others first a lot.

-* When do you switch to Aggressive communication
+## 6. When do you switch to Aggressive communication style?
+- When angry or frustrated.
-When frustrated, stressed, or wanting control.
+- When wanting to control others.
+- Under stress or pressure.

-* When do you switch to Passive Aggressive communication
+## 7. When do you switch to Passive Aggressive communication style?
-When feeling angry but not expressing it directly, using sarcasm or silent treatment.
+- Using sarcasm to hide anger.
+- Gossiping or making jokes to hurt indirectly.
+- Giving silent treatment when upset.

-* How to make communication assertive
+## 8. How to make communication assertive:
-Speak clearly and respectfully, use “I” statements, listen actively, stay calm, and practice saying no confidently.
+- Speak honestly and kindly.
+- Use “I” statements, not blame.
+- Listen carefully to others.
+- Stay calm and open.
+- Practice saying no when needed.
+- Prepare before tough talks.